 For example tough proteins in meat are broken down during cooking into more digestible forms and the heating of the meat also facilitates the occurrence of reactions between the food and the chemicals, some of these reactions have names such as the Maillard reaction as well as caramelization.

-We will now delve into some of these reactions their origins and they’re uses.
+We will now delve into some of these reactions, their origins and their uses.